AliHazem771/Power-BI-Project-2/README.md

 ## Conclusion

-This Power BI dashboard is a powerful tool for visualizing and analyzing revenue data, helping stakeholders make data-driven decisions.
-The transition from Excel to Power BI has enhanced interactivity and visualization capabilities, making it easier to derive insights from complex datasets.
+This Power BI dashboard is a powerful tool for visualising and analysing revenue data, helping stakeholders make data-driven decisions.
+The transition from Excel to Power BI has enhanced interactivity and visualisation capabilities, making it easier to derive insights from complex datasets.